 Previously, national parks only required reservations for certain popular trails, attractions, or camping.
-However, some popular parks have decided to require reservations (in the form of advance ticket sales) just to enter the gates this summer, in order to prevent overcrowding.
+However, some popular parks have decided to require reservations (in the form of advance ticket sales) just to enter the gates this summer, in order to better preserve these ecological landmarks.

 Tips for National Park Reservations

 - Plan ahead: peak times (like weekends) will likely sell out quickly, so check to see when tickets will go on sale and be ready to book.

 - Remember that the time zone for ticket releases are in the park’s local time, so be sure to set your clock accordingly.

 - Create an account on recreation.gov and save all your information before tickets go on sale.
 This will let you check out quickly once it’s time to buy tickets, which can be crucial for getting a coveted reservation.

 - Check with the individual park’s website directly through the National Park Service to find out any advance requirements for entry or activities.

 Here are the national parks that are currently requiring reservations:

 Although Acadia National Park isn’t requiring reservations to enter the park, you will need a ticket if you want to visit one of the most popular attractions—Cadillac Mountain Summit Road.
 You can hike up to this scenic spot without a ticket, but you’ll need one to drive up from May 24 through October 22.

 Tickets cost $4 per vehicle, and can be purchased here.
 Daytime and sunrise tickets are available and pass holder can begin their drive any time within 90 minutes of the time shown on the ticket.
 From May 24 through July 1st, reservations will only be available to purchase two days in advance of the reservation date to accommodate the road’s repaving schedule.
 From July 1st through October 22nd, 30 percent of the times will be available to purchase 90 days before the reservation date, while the remaining 70 percent of tickets will be opened up for purchase two days before the reservation date.